 What beautiful crochet placemats.
 The beginner crochet pattern for Diamond Shells Lace Crochet Placemats, “without” the side extension can be found here, or you can purchase an ad free pattern that includes charts and an the pattern that includes the side extension on Ravelry and Etsy.
 The pink and mint green placemat are the advanced version with a side extension.

 I love color and vintage designs.
 Pioneer Woman Dishes are becoming a favorite too.
 When I started making these placemats I wanted them all to be that pretty mint green, but I couldn’t find enough of that yarn, and I am too impatient to wait for it to be shipped to me.
+So the many colors I used turned out to be a happy surprise creating a shabby look.

 The first two placemats I made have a side extension on the right.
 It creates the perfect place to weave a piece of floral fabric ribbon.
 The extension raises the level of crochet expertixe to intermediate to advanced.